 - Civil Rights and Civil Liberties

-You can use the AP Gov notes in this article to review for in-class assessments throughout the year and in making final preparations for the AP test.
-The best way to review is to take a full practice test first so you can assess your areas of weakness and focus in on those topics.
+You can use the AP Gov notes in this article to review for in-class assessments throughout the year and to help you prepare for the AP test.
+The best way to review is to take a full-length practice test first so you can assess your areas of weakness and home in on those topics.

-Provided you avoid cramming and study the notes selectively, you'll be on the right track towards a stellar performance on the final exam.
+Provided you avoid cramming and study these AP Gov notes selectively, you'll be on the right track to getting a stellar score on the final exam!

-High-quality practice tests are important if you want to make the best use of these notes.
+High-quality practice tests are important if you want to make the most of these AP US Gov notes.
 Learn how you can find the best AP practice tests out there to supplement your studying.

-Are you still planning out the rest of your high school schedule?
-Find out how many AP classes you should take in total considering your goals for college and the offerings at your school.
+Still planning out the rest of your high school schedule?
+Find out how many AP classes you should take in total when considering your goals for college and what's available at your school.